Ashiqali246/Ashiqali246/README.md

 - 👋 Hi, I’m @ Ashiq ali
-- 👀 I’m interested in Web developing
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently working with Node.js
+- 🌱 I’m currently working with Aws&Terraform
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...